kulics/koral/book-en/protocol-type.md

 Next, let's have the students implement the protocol.
 ## Implement the protocol
-We can implement this protocol by using the `:protocol {}` statement after the package declaration.
+We can implement this protocol by using the `protocol {}` statement after the package declaration.

 E.g:
 ```
 student() -> {
     ...
-} :homeWork {
+} homeWork {
     Count: i32

     do() -> () {